amydoubleaf/iccu-newsletters/webpage/example.md

 **Hey everyone!**

 This is a model newsletter.
-Also, this isn't Amy, despite the signature at the bottom.
+Also, this isn't Lydia, despite the signature at the bottom.

 # HUB
 ## Thursday 18:15, Huxley 311